ScruffyProdigy/Middleware/oauther/readme.md

 	* Google+ and Facebook implementations can be found in this project
 * Fill out the needed fields within your implementation
 	* Typically, a description of each of the fields and where to find them are provided
-* Call oauther.New() to convert your Oauther into a Middleware
+* Call oauther.New() to convert your Oauther into a Middleware that you should add to your rack
 	* The first parameter is the Oauther you filled out in the previous step
 	* The second parameter is the function you will create in the next step
 * A token is needed to access info on the website you're contacting; create the function that describes what to do once you have obtained the token
 	* The function should take your Oauther, and the token obtained, and return a middleware
 		* Generally, the middleware will need to store the token somewhere (your call on this)
 		* And/or the middleware will need to immediately access the website (see the next step)
+	* You should add the resulting Middleware to your rack somewhere after sessioner
 * Any time you want to access information from the site, call GetSite()
 	* The first two parameters are the Oauther and the token
 	* The third parameter is the URL you want to access information from